reveal/revealjs.com/src/react.md

 #### Initialization

 Finally, add the code provided in the [initialization section of the Reveal.js docs](https://revealjs.com/initialization/).
 Make sure to use what is relevant to your case.
-You can find an example in a later section.

 If you decide to intialize the slide deck inside an app or component function where slide deck containers are in the returned JSX, we recommended you use a `useEffect` hook to do so.
 This will ensure that initialization happens after the containers are first rendered.